Franccisco/game-jam-2020/Pixel Soup/README.md

 **Important:** given the way that the `start` command works (loading the `main.py` file as a module), you **must** use it inside the Pixel Soup directory, otherwise the game will crash at startup.

 ### Usage
-Once you open the game, press any key and you'll be moved into a waiting room.
+Once you open the game, press the S and you'll be moved into a waiting room.
 If you're the first player joining, you'll be the host.
 The game will start automatically when three players are in the room.

 #### Key bindings